martlin2cz/disketo/doc/commands.md

 # print-dir-with-children-paths
 **Usage:** `paths `

-Prints each directory paths of its children resources.
+Prints each directory and paths of its children resources.

 | Parameter | Possible value(s) |